csci110/csci110.github.io/1_StrangerHunt.md

 ## The *super*() method

-The `super` keyword is used to call functions on an object's parent.
+The `super()` method is used to call functions on an object's parent.
 When used in a constructor, it calls the parent's class constructor.
 Note:  in derived classes you must call `super()` before you can use `this` in a constructor definition.
 You can find more info and a clarifying example [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super).
-So if the derived class has its own constructor, you always need to start it with `super`.
+So if the derived class has its own constructor, you always need to start it with `super()`.

 ____________